fabfoundation/fab16/programme.md

                 A short term intervention, three days, which will highlight local and international experiences and Fab City prototypes.
 It will include exhibits, tours of local Fab Labs and fabricating workshops.<br>
                 "
 program: ""
+img_programmation: "assets/img/programmation.jpg"
+pdf_programmation: "assets/downloads/FAB16_FABCITYSummit_PROGRAMMATION.pdf"
+pdf_programmation_text: "Download PDF"
+afterimg: "You will be able to follow the full schedule details, links, tutors, registration and much more, by registering on our online platform here : "
+afterimglink: "<a href='https://live.fablabs.io/' target='_blank'>live.fablabs.io</a>"

 ---
 <section class="no-padding" id="" style="padding: 25px 50px 50px 50px;">
     <div class="container-fluid">
         <div class="row">